 What is DiGiorno?

 It is a frozen pizza brand in the United States owned by Nestlé.
-The brand is best known for its slogan, “It’s not delivery, it’s DiGiorno,” which shows the quality and flavor of frozen pizza comparable to fresh pizza delivered to your home.
-The company offers a wide range of pizzas in various flavors, including traditional options like pepperoni and cheese and more refined varieties with premium toppings and crust types.
+The brand is best known for its slogan, “It’s not delivery, it’s DiGiorno,” which highlights the quality and flavor of frozen pizza comparable to that of fresh pizza delivered to your home.
+The company offers a wide range of pizzas in various flavors, including traditional options like pepperoni and cheese, as well as more refined varieties with premium toppings and crust types.
 The brand’s pizzas are designed to be baked at home, allowing consumers to enjoy fresh food from the oven.
-The company has expanded its product lineup to include topped, rising crust pizzas and even pizza and breadstick combinations.
+The company has expanded its product lineup to include topped, rising-crust pizzas and even pizza-and-breadstick combinations.
 Known for its quality ingredients and innovative frozen pizza technology, the company has become a leader in the frozen pizza market.

 1991 – 1996

-The first emblem focuses on the brand’s key feature: offering frozen dishes that match restaurant quality and taste.
+The first emblem focuses on the brand’s key feature: offering frozen dishes that match restaurant-quality taste.
 The company started with pasta and sauce production, and this focus is reflected in the logo.

 The emblem is designed as a bright red rectangle that immediately draws attention.
 The red color symbolizes both the high baking temperature and the rich flavor of the tomato sauce used for the pasta.
 At the top of the logo, ingredients from traditional recipes are depicted, emphasizing the product’s authenticity and building trust in its quality.